libmapper/libmapper/doc/how_to_compile_and_run.md

     pkg-config --libs --cflags liblo

-If the path to liblo is not correctly, please set up the `PKG_CONFIG_PATH` environment variable appropriately and try again.
+If the path to liblo is not correct, please set up the `PKG_CONFIG_PATH` environment variable appropriately and try again.

 libmapper also has optional dependencies on the Java SDK as well as